Christopher Hope. MA., UKCP

 For ten years I worked in therapeutic communities as a psychodynamic practitioner, director and consultant and also trained as a counsellor at Metanoia.

-I then undertook further training after qualifying as a social worker in 1997.
+In 1997 I then undertook further training after qualifying as a social worker .
 I am specialised working with children and families with over thirty years experience.
 This has shaped my generic skills and helped me to understand the unique nature of every individual, family and relationship.
-I understand how difficulties can arise and sometimes escalate.
-I also recognise the impact that early life experiences and childhood trauma can have upon those adults seeking my assistance.
+I understand how difficulties can arise and sometimes escalate and the impact that early life experiences and childhood trauma can have upon all those seeking Psychotherapy or counselling.

 I am both a qualified as a practice teacher and supervisor and have trained as an integrative psychotherapist through Terapia.
 I am experienced in systemic family work and working with both Adults and children who have experienced trauma.
 I have also worked for CAMHS as a clinical practitioner where I gained skills in clinical assessments and delivering treatment for children and adolescents experiencing more serious mental health problems.